You are here:

 Known for punching above its weight in the global economy, the New Southbound Policy shows Taiwan is no less ambitious when it comes to solidifying its strategic position in the surrounding region.

 Though Beijing – and the rest of the world’s governments – see it as a territory of China, Taiwan is functionally independent from the PRC.
-President Tsai Ing-wen’s election in January 2016 set back still further Beijing’s ambitions to bring Taiwan under its control, and already tense relations between the two soured even more after the newly-elected US President Donald Trump’s call to Tsai in December recognised her as a sovereign leader.
+President Tsai Ing-wen’s election in January 2016 set back still further Beijing’s ambitions to bring Taiwan under its control, and already tense relations between the two soured even more after the newly-elected US President Donald Trump’s phone call to Tsai in December.

 Tsai was voted into power by an electorate anxious about Taiwan’s economic reliance on China, and vowed to bolster trade and diplomatic links with its neighbours.